Saturday, December 29, 2018

 Today, reading under grey skies

-I saw the lines
+she saw the lines--

 “Bowed down she was with weariness”

-I heard a distant train whistle
+a distant train whistle

-a church bell chiming five
+a church bell chiming

-all arrows piercing through
+all like arrows piercing through

 my small morning pleasures.

-“drizzle” I calls it.
+“drizzle” she calls it.

-I like the sound of “drizzle,”
+I like the sound of the words

 “tomorrow and tomorrow and tomorrow.”